-Saint Paul is home to the northernmost ports on the Mississippi River – including four terminals owned and managed by the Saint Paul Port Authority.
+Saint Paul is home to the northernmost river terminals on the Mississippi River.
+The Saint Paul Port Authority manages four ports within Saint Paul city limits.

 Barge Terminal One